FAQ

 With ATD Fourth World:

-You can participate in the celebration of World Day to Overcome Extreme Poverty in your area or in organize an event if there isn’t one planned in your area.
+You can participate in the celebration of World Day to Overcome Extreme Poverty in your area or in organize an event.

 You can join a similar organization dedicated to the fight against extreme poverty in your country.